joao-frohlich/cpython/Doc/library/dis.rst

    opcodes in the range [0,255] which don't use their argument and those that do (``< HAVE_ARGUMENT`` and ``>= HAVE_ARGUMENT``, respectively).

-   If your application uses pseudo instructions or specialized instructions, use the :data:`hasarg` collection instead.
+   If your application uses pseudo instructions, use the :data:`hasarg` collection instead.

    .. versionchanged:: 3.6
       Now every instruction has an argument, but opcodes ``< HAVE_ARGUMENT``